 No visit to Santa Cruz Island is complete without a hike to the beautiful beach on the west side of the island known as Smugglers Cove.
-This is a good 4-5 hour hike, clocking in at just about 8 miles and it should probably not be attempted on a day trip unless you have enough time and are a fast hiker.
-The hike is relatively strenuous as well with about 1000-1500 feet of elevation, which comes from climbing out of Scorpions Beach in the beginning and back out of Smugglers Cove at the end.
+This is a good 4-5 hour hike, clocking in at just about 8 miles, and it shouldn’t be attempted on a day trip unless you have enough time and are a fast hiker.
+The hike is relatively strenuous as well, with about 1,000-1,500 feet of elevation, which comes from climbing out of Scorpions Beach in the beginning and back out of Smugglers Cove at the end.
 Here is all the information on this fantastic hike.

 - 8 miles

 - A few big climbs and descents so may be challenging for day visitors